jbcodeforce/jbcodeforce.github.io/docs/java/vertx.md

   * [Circuit breaker](#circuit-breaker)
   * [Kafka consumer and producer](#kafka-and-vertx)

-vertx has a CLI to run verticle, to bypass maven or graddle.
+vertx has a CLI to run verticle, by bypassing maven or graddle.

 * Start a http server with vertx: `vertx run io.vertx.examples.openshift.MyHttpVerticle -cp target/clustered-application-http-3.9.0.jar `